PolydactylyExtra digits; Supernumerary digits

 - Smith-Lemli-Opitz syndrome

-Home care may be needed after surgery to remove an extra digit.
-For example, you will need to check the surgical area to make sure that it is healing correctly and to change the dressing.
+You may need to take steps at home after surgery to remove an extra digit.
+These steps may include checking the area to make sure the area is healing and changing the dressing.

 When to Contact a Medical Professional